Hebraization of surnames: Decline in Israel

-Choosing a name
+Processes of Hebraizing Jewish surnames

 There were several ways people Hebraized their names.

 Some names were words that were directly translated from the corresponding Diaspora name.

 Others were direct translations of patronymic names or names based on biblical figures.

 Other names were translated from toponyms.

 Other names were the negation of so-called "Ekelnamen" (literally "disgusting names" in German, deliberately insulting or demeaning last names forced upon ancestors by non-Jewish officials).

 Other names were Hebraized on their similar sounding to a Hebrew word or name, though sometimes their phonetic similarity was far-fetched.

 Sometimes, there were prevalent options between either translating it, or choosing a name based on similar sound (homophone).

 In some cases, a false cognate could satisfy both options at once.

 Others chose completely newly chosen names, many times symbolic in nature.

 Others kept their name for several reasons.
 Sometimes, the reason it was kept was because of its religious nature.
 For examples, names connected with the kohen (priesthood) such as Cohen, Kohn, Kaplan, Sacerdoti, Katz, Azoulai, etc. Other times it indicated Levite descent such as Levi, Levy, Weil (anagram), and Segal (Hebrew acronym).
 Other times it was synagogue or Jewish community functions such as Gabbai, Chazan, or Rabin.
 Sometimes the surname was already Hebrew (Sarfati).

 Others kept their name for its yichus (meaning that the person descends from something akin to "good stock"), which gave the bearer more reason not to Hebraize it.
 Examples include Horowitz (famous rabbinical dynasty), Rothschild (famous Jewish banking dynasty), Einstein (famous bearer), or Shaltiel (ancient Sephardic family tracing its origins to King David—and it is already Hebrew).

 Others kept their name but the name underwent some mutation because they contained sounds that do not exist in Hebrew.
 Examples include Lando (from "Landau"), and Glober (from "Glauber").

 Other "Diaspora" Jewish names are Hebrew to begin with (such as Ashkenazi and Yerushalmi), corruptions of Hebrew words (such as Heifetz, from Chafetz), Hebrew acronyms (such as Shalit, from "Sheyihye le'orekh yamim tovim), or of Aramaic origin (such as Kahane, or Raban).